Phosmachina/FluentKV/README.md

   ```

 - **Link, LinkNew, UnlinkAll, RemoveLink, RemoveAllLink:**
-  Link concept allows to retrieve an object of another table linked to the current one.
+  Link concept allows retrieving an object of another table linked to the current one.
   ```go
   // It supposed we have a struct Address(Street string, City string) for example.